tempname11/WorkingTitle4/notes/short_term.md

   --- should work

   - textures
-  -

   --- should be functional in limited scenarios

+  - final probe equation
+  - probe packing
   - multiple rays

-  - indirect_light...
-  - probe_maps_update...
-  - directional_light_secondary
-    - validation
-    - shadows